NotReeceHarris/SlimyTerminal/README.md

 </p>

 # SlimyTerminal
-🐍 A customizable CLI with built in features and command error checking.
+🐍 A customizable CLI with built-in features and command error checking.